Tuesday, May 24, 2011

 - Anna Jeanine

-- I am an author, faerie whisperer, moon priestess and healer who helps everyday mystics and women healers come home to themselves and create the magical, mystical and deeply meaningful lives they are meant to have.
-I create eCourses with virtual retreats, moon rituals and meditations for people who are ready to heal whatever has been getting in the way of creating the life that's waiting for them.
+- I am an author, faerie whisperer, moon priestess, healer and spiritual director who helps women come home to themselves & create the magical, mystical and enchanted lives they are meant to have.
+Working privately or in a group, I create virtual retreats, rituals & healing meditations for women who are ready to heal whatever has been getting in the way of creating the life that's waiting for them.
 Becoming yourself is a spiritual calling.
 And it makes me happy to help you answer the call.

 - Molly Ringwald's "Own Your Beauty," Anti-Aging Tip...